Frequently Asked Questions

 Q: How will I be paid?

 A: Students are paid on a bi-weekly basis for the number of hours worked.
 Checks are sent directly to your SMC box or may be paid by direct deposit.
-Please note that CAs (Community Assistants) will have the option of bi-weekly checks or a room waiver for their compensation.
+Please note that Community Assistants (CAs) will have the option of bi-weekly checks or a room waiver for their compensation.

 Q. How do I sign up for direct deposit?

 A: You may enroll in direct deposit by completing an enrollment form and submitting it to the Business Office in Vilas Hall.
-You may have your funds directly deposited to more than one bank account and to any bank in the country.
-The direct deposit form can be found under the Forms section of this website and is available in the Financial Aid Office.
+You may have your funds directly deposited to more than one bank account and to any bank in the United States.
+The direct deposit form can be found under the Campus Employment > Forms section of this website or in the Financial Aid Office.

 Q: What forms must I complete before I can begin work?